Skip to Main Content

 • Hospital Resident

-Ryan Bahar is a preliminary medicine resident in internal medicine and aspiring clinician-educator.
+Ryan Bahar is an internal medicine preliminary resident and aspiring clinician-educator.
 He will pursue advanced specialty training in diagnostic radiology at the University of California San Francisco beginning in July 2025.
-Ryan proudly descends from Michigan farmers on his mom's side and, on his father's, Iranians who fled here in the 80s.
+Ryan proudly descends from Michigan farmers on his mom's side and Iranian migrants on his father's.
 He grew up in Georgetown, MA, where he was valedictorian of his high school class and went on to study Neuroscience at Brown University.
 He graduated magna cum laude (highest honors) as the Department of Neuroscience prize recipient in 2018.
 In between college and medical school, Ryan pursued a Fulbright Scholarship as a cultural ambassador and English teacher in rural Czech Republic.
 As a medical student at Yale, he was heavily involved with radiology and medical education scholarship, studying applications of artificial intelligence in neuro-oncology under Mariam Aboian, MD, PhD, and engaging in projects aiming to uplift the role of the clinician-educator in academic medicine under Janet Hafler, EdD, and Jeremy Moeller, MD, MSc.
 His scholarly efforts have culminated in first-author publications in Cancers, Frontiers in Oncology, Medical Education Online, and Neurology: Education.
 Most recently, advised by Thilan Wijesekera, MD, MHS, he completed his doctoral thesis entitled, "Radiology Education for U.S. Medical Students in 2024: A State-of-the-Art Analysis."
 Outside of research, Ryan produced and oversaw the Fourth Year Show ("YSM: Yale School of Mystery"), reestablished the Medical Education Interest Group, co-developed a Medical Education elective, and collaborated on the blueprint for the new Medical Education Concentration.
 He also co-led the Medical Student Council, served as Head Admissions Ambassador, represented medical students through the Radiological Society of Connecticut Resident and Fellow Section, and engaged in various near-peer teaching roles.
 He helped developed curriculum on caring for transgender and gender diverse patients for the Clerkship precedes.
 He also served the broader New Haven community co-leading the Anatomy Teaching Program for high school students and volunteering as a patient navigator.
 In his spare time, he is an avid amateur long-distance runner (having finished the Newport Marathon and REVEL Mt.
 Charleston Marathon in 2023), downhill skier, and bell collector.

 • Postgraduate Associate

-Whitney (she/her/hers) is a second-year Ph.D. student in the Social and Behavioral Sciences Department.
-After completing her MPH at YSPH in 2020, she joined the Housing and Health Equity Lab, directed by Dr. Danya Keene.
-Whitney has worked on multiple projects in the lab, including Project ReSIDe, a mixed-methods, longitudinal R01 investigating the impacts of rental assistance and diabetes, and the COVID Eviction Project, a series of interviews investigating the impacts of rental moratoria during the pandemic.
+Whitney (she/her/hers) is a third-year Ph.D. candidate in the Social and Behavioral Sciences Department.
+She is a researcher with the Housing and Health Equity Lab Whitney has worked on multiple projects in the lab, including Project ReSIDe, a mixed-methods, longitudinal R01 investigating the impacts of rental assistance and diabetes, and the COVID Eviction Project, a series of interviews investigating the impacts of rental moratoria during the pandemic.
 She is committed to understanding how housing can impact mental and physical health equity.
-Her dissertation research will focus on how housing displacement due to extreme climate events impacts individual and community health.
+Her dissertation aims to identify how housing displacement due to extreme climate events and eviction impacts individual and community health.

 • Kenneth is an MD-PhD student pursuing PhD training in the Department of Epidemiology of Microbial Disease advised by Ted Cohen.
 His work uses spatial and decision-analytic methods to improve the control and care of childhood tuberculosis.
 His scientific interests are in using modeling to extend clinical and epidemiological research to address critical problems in public health.
 His career aspiration is to be a physician-scientist who advocates for children, families, and communities, with a particular focus on improving access to evidence-based healthcare.